DEFRA/software-development-standards/guides/developer_workflows.md

 Using this workflow it means our branches have specific uses

-- **Master** is the version of code that is in production (see the principle [Master is always shippable](https://github.com/DEFRA/dst-guides/blob/master/principles/master_is_always_shippable.md))
+- **Master** is the version of code that is in production (see the principle [Master is always shippable](https://github.com/DEFRA/software-development-standards/blob/master/principles/coding_principles.md#master-is-always-shippable))

 - We create a **Hotfix** branch when we need to make a change to production code because of a critical error.
 When finished we merge the change back into Master, but also Develop

 - **Develop** is the main branch the developers work from.
-It represents the current version of the code, including new features we’ve completed but not yet released
+It represents the current version of the code, including new features we’ve completed but not yet released.
+You should make this the [default branch](https://help.github.com/en/articles/setting-the-default-branch) in GitHub

 - A **Feature** branch is started each time we want to add to, update or fix something in the code.
 We branch off Develop when creating the feature, and once complete merge it back into Develop